Inflammation is the

 These dishes are high in vitamins, polyphenols, and

-antioxidants, hence they help inflammation and counteract free radicals.
+antioxidants, hence they help reduce inflammation and counteract free radicals.

 - Sweet potatoes, red peppers, broccoli.